Ultimate Guide to Things to do in Stratford Ontario

 Things to do in Stratford - explore the Avon River

-Explore the Avon River
+Enjoy the Avon River

 Winding its way through Stratford is the Avon River.
 There are a wealth of ways it can be appreciated, both by land and by water.
 One of the top dates back to the mid 1800’s and you can still do it today!
 Avon Boat Rentals offers a range of experiences along the Avon River.
-You can enjoy a boat tour aboard the Juliet III or opt to rent paddle boats, kayaks or canoes.
+You can enjoy a boat tour or opt to rent paddle boats, kayaks or canoes.
 Getting out on the river is a must while in Stratford!

 A stroll along the Avon River is the perfect way to burn off all the great food you’ll be eating.
 Plus, you’ll spot a plethora of wildlife, from the famous swans of Stratford to heron stalking in the reeds.